freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/execute-a-markov-algorithm.md

 # --description--

-Markov algorithms are Turing-complete which means that they are suitable as a general model of computation for our challenge.
-Markov algorithms use grammar-like <em>rules</em> to operate on strings of symbols, and can represent any mathematical expression from its simple notation.
+Markov algorithms are Turing-complete which suitable for our challenge.
+Markov algorithms use grammar-like <em>rules</em> that works on string, and can represent mathematical expression.

 Create an interpreter for a Markov Algorithm.